-Choose menu "Forwarding → Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-32.
-Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
-A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
-Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may be changed when using the DHCP function.
+Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-45).
+Virtual servers can be used for setting up public services on your LAN.
+A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
+Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.

-Figure 4-32 Virtual Servers
+Figure 4-45 Virtual Servers

-- Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, either Enabled or Disabled.
+- Service Port The numbers of External Service Ports.
+You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one.

+- > IP Address The IP address of the PC running the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Common Service Port Some common services already exist in the drop-down list. - Modify To modify or delete an existing entry.